Location

 The garden

-The vast garden surrounding the house includes a parking area on the street side of the property.
-To the south, sheltered from view thanks to mature hedges and a tall Lebanon cedar, there is a vast patio paved with stone slabs, housing a wooden dining area.
-Slightly raised above the patio, between boxwood hedges and agapanthus, there is a vast swimming pool with a border of sandstone pink tiling that is bathed in sunshine but away from prying eyes.
+The garden surrounding the house includes a parking area on the street side of the property.
+A large yet discrete car-port has the capacity to easily house a car, motorhome or boat.
+To the south, sheltered from view thanks to mature hedges and a tall Lebanon cedar, there is a patio paved with stone slabs, housing a wooden dining area.
+Slightly raised above the patio, between boxwood hedges and agapanthus, there is a swimming pool with a border of sandstone pink tiling that is bathed in sunshine but away from prying eyes.

 Our opinion